O Visa Green Card

 Signs A Foreign National Has Sustained National and International Acclaim In A Field

-You must demonstrate that you have achieved national or international acclaim in business, science or education for you to qualify for an O-1 visa.
+You must demonstrate that you have achieved national or international acclaim in business, science or education for you to qualify for a Visa O1.
 Some of the evidence you may need to provide include:

 - An award or price for excellence that is recognized nationally and internationally

 - You are employed in a critical or essential position in a company or organization with a distinguished reputation